-Late spring to early autumn will be a suitable to plant, grow, and harvest your plants.
+Late spring to early autumn will be suitable to plant, grow, and harvest your plants.
 You may select a few options to start with, it can vary from flowers to plants.
 Dill can be an easy and correct choice for beginners in gardening.

 When to Grow Dill

 Dill has been known to be an annual plant which means that it can only be planted, grown, and harvested once a year where it is sunny all day long, or during the summer.

 As dill is used for prickling, the gardener should plant the seed in every couple weeks once the summer has come so that an adequate amount of supplies can be harvested when the time comes.

 Timing is important to control how to grow dill.
 Once you figure out when to start sowing the dill seed, it is time to prepare your soil and start planting.

 Where to Grow Dill

-The temperature for soil is best to between 15 to 21 °C. The pH meter of the soil should be in the slight range between neutral and acidic or starting from 5.5 to 6.7.
+The temperature for soil is best to between 15 to 21 °C. The pH meter of the soil should be in a slight range between neutral and acidic or starting from 5.5 to 6.7.

 The seed can be started to be sowed into the soil inside the room or indoors for about four to six weeks.
 Once the seed is ready it can be transplanted into another area with direct sun exposure.

 Growing Dills in Containers

 Gardener shall make sure to use deep containers to ensure the tall plant and its roots will be kept in place.
 Ensure that the soil has normal potting compost and do not forget to water the plant well.

 The containers might also need extra care and supported by a post or stake.
 Indoor grown dills are ready to be harvested in approximately 1 and a half month after the sowing.

 How to Prepare in Planting Dill

 Dill grows from spring until fall and it is an annual plant.
 The stem grows in singles and each stem has a flower head shaped like an umbrella.

-If the gardener is planning to plant dill in a garden along with different types of other plants, choose an area next to cabbage, lettuce, cucumbers and onions.
+If the gardener is planning to plant dill in a garden along with different types of other plants, choose an area next to cabbage, lettuce, cucumbers, and onions.
 However, keep the dill away from plants such as carrots and peppers.

 How to Plant Dill

 In spring after the frost of ice has come off and the temperature is warm, sow dill seed in rows.
-Gardener may want to sow them five inches apart to create some space in between.
+The gardener may want to sow them five inches apart to create some space in between.

-In planting dills, gardener shall ensure to protect early plants from strong winds.
-When the plants grow bigger as they can grow up to 4 feet, gardener might want to support those using stakes.
+In planting dills, the gardener shall ensure to protect early plants from strong winds.
+When the plants grow bigger as they can grow up to 4 feet, gardeners might want to support those using stakes.

 How to Grow Dill